 - Diet: What a person consumes has a great effect on the requirement for insulin.
 For instance, if a person consumes a diet rich in carbs, then a higher dose of insulin is needed than if a person eats a low-carb diet.

 - Weight factoring: How to calculate insulin dose based on weight?
 An individual with more weight might require more insulin.
 Whether the person’s weight is 120 pounds or 180 pounds, every person can get the same dose.
-The individual weighing 180 pounds cannot get adequate insulin to lower their blood glucose levels.
+Individuals weighing 180 pounds cannot get adequate insulin to lower their blood glucose levels.

 - Insulin history: The dose doesn’t explain the amount of insulin a person might need in the past.
-Also, it fails to consider how sensitive the person’s body is to the insulin’s effects.
+Also, it fails to consider how sensitive the person’s body is to insulin’s effects.

-An effective blood sugar management is a great way to prevent complications from developing.
+Effective blood sugar management is a great way to prevent complications from developing.
 It also assists individuals to live a longer as well as a healthier life.
 For an effectual low-dose regular insulin sliding scale therapy, the person requires a predictable and consistent lifestyle.